 I then understood how Einstein must have felt to see the harmony of his math and his principle in general relativity, and also how Maxwell must have felt to see the harmony of his math and his adopted idea that light is an electromagnetic wave.

-And this is not just an imagination of mine as I also know what it feels like.
+So, this is not just an imagination of mine as I also know what it feels like.
 There is no feeling in the world that compares to it, no feeling.
 This feeling comes at the point where it is now completely evident how the math and principle are united.

-This feeling comes at the point where the math and the principle becomes one in such a manner that precedent becomes hard to be given to either.
+This feeling comes at the point where the math and the principle becomes one in such a manner that precedence becomes hard to be given to either.
 At this point, the physicist is now both a mathematician and a physicist.

 It is at this point that the physicist says “it is finished”.
 It is at this point he realizes in the secret, away from the prying eyes of the world, the complete unity of math and principle which is the hallmark of physics.

-However, what is sad is that now, this progress from principle to math, and then, to theory is lost.
+However, what is sad is that now, this progress from principle to math and then to theory is lost.
 Physicists are no longer guided by a core principle.
 They now go wherever the math goes.

 This is what threatens the institution of physics more than any single thing.
 It is what has limited our capacity to dissolve the modern mysteries of physics.
 However, I don’t want to dwell so much on it as I have discussed it in some of my earlier articles.